Is There New Physics Beyond 30 TeV in the BOAT?: Introduction

-Anomalies in photon absorption serve as a window to probing effects of Lorentz Invariance Violation (LIV), which provides one of the phenomenological frameworks for exploring possible imprints of Quantum Gravity at energies far below the Planck scale\footnote{$E_{\mathrm{Pl}}\approx1.2\times 10^{19}$\,GeV.}~\cite{Addazi:2021xuf}.
-In particular, certain LIV scenarios predict a finite interaction window for $\gamma\gamma$ scattering, leading to recovery of transparency at the highest energies.
-In this regard, observations of hard VHE and UHE sources serve as valuable probes of Lorentz symmetry.

-Previous theoretical studies have extended the Standard Model, exploring operators that break Lorentz Invariance.
+Anomalies in photon absorption serve as a window to probing effects of Lorentz Invariance Violation (LIV), which provides one of the phenomenological frameworks for exploring possible imprints of Quantum Gravity at energies far below the Planck scale\footnote{$\mathrm{E}_{pl}\approx1.2\times 10^{19}$\,GeV.}~\cite{Addazi:2021xuf}.
+Previous theoretical studies have extended the Standard Model, exploring operators that break Lorentz Invariance explicitly.
 The first theoretical analyses of this sort were performed within an effective field theory approach~\cite{Colladay:1998fq, Myers:2003fd}.
-Given the interaction of interest in this work, we restrict our attention to the electrodynamic sector, focusing particularly on modifications in the photon sector\footnote{See, e.g.,~\cite{Li:2022ugz} for a study exploring the phenomenological implications and experimental constraints of such modifications in the electron sector.}, which lead to a high-energy photon (with energy $E$ and three-momentum $\vec{k}$) dispersion relation
+Given the interaction of interest in this work, we restrict our attention to the electrodynamic sector, focusing particularly on modifications in the photon sector.
+For a study exploring the phenomenological implications and experimental constraints of such modifications in the electron sector, see, e.g.,~\cite{Li:2022ugz}.
+These modifications, arising from higher-dimensional operators suppressed by generic new physics scales $E_{\text{LIV},n}$, alter the photon dispersion relation, which takes the general form:

-where $\Lambda$ denotes the corresponding energy scale of new physics.
-This relation defines the quadratic subluminal\footnote{Denoting both the order of the correction term, and the fact that photons described by Eq.~\eqref{eq:mdr} propagate at velocities below the standard speed of light.} scenario.
+where $E$ and $\vec{k}$ represent the energy and momentum of the photon, respectively.
+The sign factor $S_n=\pm 1$ introduces an ambiguity, corresponding to superluminal $(+)$ and subluminal $(-)$ scenarios.
+Phenomenological consequences of such modifications are typically studied on a term-by-term basis for specific orders $n$, with a focus on the linear ($n=1$) and quadratic ($n=2$) cases, as these yield the most significant effects and are more readily constrained by observations.
+For a general overview and phenomenological analysis of the different LIV modifications at the field-theoretical level, see the reviews~\cite{Jacobson:2005bg, mattingly2008tested,Liberati:2013xla}.